microsoft/APSI/README.md

 The user may want to ensure that the multiplicative depth of computing the inner polynomials &ndash; taking into account an *additional level* from multiplying by the plaintext coefficients &ndash; matches the multiplicative depth of computing the powers of `high-degree`.
 This way the last multiplication will be depth-optimal.

+#### False-Positives

+In some cases the protocol may result in a false positive match.
+For example, suppose an item is split into `P` parts, each `B - 1` bits long, as in [Large Items](#large-items).
+In some parameterizations, the sender's hash table bin size `K` may be so large that the probability of a particular item part being present in a corresponding bin, purely by random chance instead of true match, is rather large.
+If `P` is small, the probability of each of the receiver's item's parts being discovered in the corresponding sender's hash table bins becomes non-negligible.
+If the receiver submits thousands of items per each query, and the protocol is executed many times, a false positive may become a common occurrence.

+There are multiple ways of preventing this from happening.
+The negative logarithm of the false-positive probability for a single receiver's item is approximately `P(B - 1 - log_2(K))`.
+Thus, one can reduce the false-positive probability by increasing the `plain_modulus` and the number of item parts `P`, or reducing the sender's bin size `K`.

 ### Practice

 We now begin to illustrate how the [Theory](#theory) is implemented in APSI.